rajatslakhina/AI-Knowledge/article_01_what_is_ai 2.md

 # Article 1: What Is AI?
 A Developer's No-Nonsense Guide to Artificial Intelligence

-> *From neural networks to Claude Sonnet 4.6 and GPT-5.2 — understanding what AI actually is, how it works, and why it matters more than ever.*
+> *From Turing's dream to GPT-4 and Claude — understanding what AI actually is, how it works, and why it matters more than ever.*

 ---